-- The fundamental concept and theory on semiconductor devices - The concepts of light emitting diodes (LEDs) and Laser drive circuits. - The modulation of light, birefringence, MO devices, the working of optical detectors and various optical devices. - The working mechanism of solar cells, efficiency calculation and large scale solar cells manufacturing technology
+- Understand the concept and theory on semiconductor devices - Analyse the concepts of light emitting diodes (LEDs) and Laser drive circuits. - Comprehend thoroughly the principles of modulation of light, birefringence, MO devices, the working of optical detectors and various optical devices. - Compare working mechanism of solar cells, efficiency calculation and large scale solar cells manufacturing technology